Home

 June 15 - Oct 31 ~ ~ ~ ~ ~ ~ ~ ~Rainbow Trout

-August 15 - Sept 30 ~ ~ ~ ~ ~ ~Silver Salmon
+August 15 - October 30 ~ ~ ~ ~ ~ ~Silver Salmon

-August on even years ~ ~ ~ ~ ~Pink Salmon
+August / Sept on even years ~ ~ ~ ~ ~Pink Salmon

 Rainbow Trout

-6+ lbs Rainbows caught in front of the cabin.
+Silver Salmon caught in front of cabin

 Halibut

 Pacific Halibut: Both sides of the Kenai Peninsula are home to some of the finest halibut fishing available anywhere.
 Limits of halibut weighing between 20 and 50 lbs. are the norm, with halibut between 100 and 300 lbs. coming in daily.
 Charters leave from Ninilchik, Homer, and Seward, with every port having its unique advantages: boat size, trip length, travel time, and scenery.
 Combination trips fishing for King salmon and Halibut are very popular saltwater trips.
 Halibut fishing runs from May through September with King-halibut combos having the greatest catch rates in June.
+Halibut, ling cod, and rock fishing combos are also available.

 The Kenai River Cabins